roncli/tis.roncli.com/README.md

 # tis.roncli.com
 The site that allows users to search old Trax in Space 1 files.
 You can see this site in action at [http://tis.roncli.com](http://tis.roncli.com).

 More generally, this site basically functions as a file repository.
-Files are laoded in via an Azure Storage file share, and any accomponying html that is to be displayed on a directory's page is under the corresponding path in the `/node/html` directory and is listed as `index.htm`.
+Files are loaded in via an Azure Storage file share, and any accompanying html that is to be displayed on a directory's page is under the corresponding path in the `/node/html` directory and is listed as `index.htm`.

 ## Usage